jquery/learn.jquery.com/page/events/introduction-to-custom-events.md

 ### A Sample Application

-To demonstrate the power of custom events, we&rsquo;re going to create a simple tool for searching Twitter.
+To demonstrate the power of custom events, we're going to create a simple tool for searching Twitter.
 The tool will offer several ways for a user to add search terms to the display: by entering a search term in a text box, by entering multiple search terms in the URL, and by querying Twitter for trending